-KPL-716 is a monoclonal antibody that simultaneously inhibits the signaling of the cytokines interleukin 31, or IL-31, and oncostatin M, or OSM, by targeting their common receptor subunit, oncostatin M receptor beta, or OSMR β .
-We are enrolling a randomized, double-blind, placebo-controlled, Phase 2a clinical trial of KPL-716 in subjects with prurigo nodularis, a chronic inflammatory skin condition with an estimated U.S. prevalence of approximately 300,000 patients.
-We expect top-line data from this trial in the first half of 2020.
-We are also enrolling an exploratory Phase 2 clinical trial in diseases characterized by chronic pruritus.
-This randomized, double-blind, placebo-controlled trial is designed to identify chronic pruritic conditions where signaling through OSMR β may be playing a role and to investigate the efficacy, safety and tolerability of KPL-716 in reducing the moderate-to-severe pruritus experienced by these subjects.
-We expect top-line data from this study in a limited number of cohorts in the first half of 2020.
-Our Phase 1a/1b clinical trial of KPL-716 in healthy volunteers and subjects with moderate to severe atopic dermatitis experiencing moderate to severe pruritus included a singledose Phase 1b cohort in subjects experiencing moderate to severe atopic dermatitis.
-We completed enrollment in a 12 week, repeated single dose cohort of the Phase 1b clinical trial, which was designed to provide safety and exploratory data on disease response markers.
-We announced interim data from this cohort in August 2019.
+Vixarelimab is a monoclonal antibody that simultaneously inhibits the signaling of the cytokines interleukin 31, or IL-31, and oncostatin M, or OSM, by targeting their common receptor subunit, oncostatin M receptor beta, or OSMR $\beta$ .
+We are conducting a randomized, double-blind, placebo-controlled, Phase 2a clinical trial of vixarelimab in subjects with prurigo nodularis, a chronic inflammatory skin condition with an estimated U.S. prevalence of approximately 300,000 patients.
+We recently announced data from our Phase 2a trial of vixarelimab in patients with prurigo nodularis, a chronic inflammatory skin condition with an estimated U.S. prevalence of approximately 300,000 patients.
+We recently announced data from our Phase 2a trial of vixarelimab in patients with prurigo nodularis, a chronic inflammatory skin condition.
+The trial met its primary efficacy endpoint: the reduction in weekly-average Worst-Itch Numeric Rating Scale (WI-NRS) from baseline at Week 8 was statistically significantly greater in patients who received vixarelimab versus those who received placebo.
+We are also conducting an exploratory Phase 2 clinical trial in diseases characterized by chronic pruritus.
+This randomized, double-blind, placebo-controlled trial is designed to identify chronic pruritic conditions where signaling through OSMR $\beta$ may be playing a role and to investigate the efficacy, safety and tolerability of vixarelimab in reducing the moderate-to-severe pruritus experienced by these subjects.
+We expect data from cohorts of this trial in the first half of 2020.